SymfonyCasts/api-platform3/sfcasts/ep1/collections-write.md

 # Adding Items to a Collection Property

 Let's fetch a single user in our API: I know one exists with ID 2.
 And cool!

-As we learned earlier, exposing a *collection* relation property is just like any other field: just make sure that it's in the correct serialization group.
-And then you can go *further* with serialization groups to choose between making this return as an array of IRI strings or as an array of embedded objects like we have now.
+As we learned earlier, exposing a *collection* relation property is just like any other field: simply make sure that it's in the correct serialization group.
+And then you can go *further* with serialization groups to choose between making it return as an array of IRI strings or as an array of embedded objects, like we have now.

 New question: could we also *modify* the `dragonTreasures` that a user owns from one of the user operations?
 The answer is, of course, yea!
 And we're going to do